 In another research post, I share my photos of West Kennet longbarrow and Sidbury hill in Wiltshire and Pentre Ifan in Pembrokeshire.
 The deep blue of the sky on a clear day is wonderful.
 The black mountain is framed by the Pentre Ifan burial chamber.
 Buttercups and gorse in golden bloom quiver in the wind, as it buffers the hillside.
 Walking through it, seems disrespectful, so I stand nearby to admire the view.
 Exposed as it is, the chamber seems held within an unseen border.

 Pentre Ifan remains hidden until you crest the hill, as does West Kennet.
 Inside the longbarrow, touching the smooth stone, there is no sense of intrusion as I sometimes feel in other resting places.
 The chamber within the part still accessible (much of the longbarrow has collapsed), is full of small enclaves.
-Though the route to the chamber is narrow, with larger rocks at eye level jutting out, it has a hushed inviting peace that a temple or church can have.
+Though the route to the chamber is narrow, with larger rocks at jutting out, it has a hushed inviting peace that a temple or church can have.
 If there were candles here, I would light one.

 I love that people walk these places now, still fascinated.
 I imagine these stones hold memories.
 These sanctuaries in the landscape are reminders of our impermanence.
 The land speaks through these places… if we’re willing to listen.